 It was unclear if Tsai had invited Gonsalves before or after Pelosi’s visit.
-“We don’t disclose internal planning or communications between governments,” the Taiwanese foreign ministry said when asked by Reuters.
+Taiwan’s foreign ministry said it doesn’t disclose internal planning or communications between governments.

 A Chinese state television commentator said late on Sunday that the Chinese military would now conduct “regular” drills on the Taiwan side of the line.